 What Clothes To Wear

 Although you don’t need to wear camouflage clothes to see deer in the wild, I would recommend dark-colored clothing to blend in.
-Due to the excellent hearing of deer, it is best to wear clothes that don’t rustle or make noise to avoid scaring them away.
+Due to deer’s excellent hearing, it is best to wear clothes that don’t rustle or make noise to avoid scaring them away.

 How To Watch Wild Deer